 The Upsetters

-There are two bands by the name The Upsetters:
+There are at least four bands with the name The Upsetters:

 1968-1969: Gladdy's All Stars with Gladston Anderson and Winston Wright (keyboards), Jackie Jackson (bass), Hugh Malcom and Lloyd Adams (drums).
 They recorded the UK hits Man from M.I.5, Return of Django and Live Injection.
 According to Perry, "in a spectacular case of bad timing, the original Upsetters couldn't make the trip" for a tour of Britain.
 He went with the Hippy Boys instead.